CoderDojoGitHub/webdev-lesson-4-transitions-animations/README.md

 This line now tells the browser that for our class `.box` we want to transition *both* the background and transform properties.
 Hover over that box again and see that we've successfully instructed the browser to smoothly transition the scale of the box as well.

 So now the question is: **what else can we do with transforms**?
-Well, for one, we can chain transforms together but adding more to the value of our `transform` property.
+Well, for one, we can chain transforms together by adding to the value of our `transform` property.
 Try changing the `transform` property for when we hover on the box to include rotation:

 ``` scss
 .box:hover {